ebonnal/streamable/README.md

 Set the `concurrency` param to apply the transformation concurrently.

-`concurrency` upstream elements are processed in-flight.
+Only `concurrency` upstream elements are in-flight for processing.

 Preserve upstream order unless you set `as_completed=True`.